OpenTermsArchive/contrib-versions/Linkedin/Privacy Policy.md

 You can contact us or use other options to resolve any complaints.

 If you have questions or complaints regarding this Policy, please first contact LinkedIn online.
 You can also reach us by physical mail.
 If contacting us does not resolve your complaint, you have more options.
 Residents in the Designated Countries and other regions may also have the right to contact our Data Protection Officer here.If this does not resolve your complaint, Residents in the Designated CountriesWe use the term “Designated Countries” to refer to countries in the European Union (EU), European Economic Area (EEA), and Switzerland and other regions may have more options under their laws.
-Learn More